flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - Aircraft is on runway and fully setup for takeoff as per previous chapters.

-After ATC has given clearance for takeoff we can actually start our roll.

 #### Preparation and "Below the line" checklist post-T.O.-clearance
 After ATC (Tower) gives clearance to "line up" or "take off" we are allowed to enter the runway.